moirei/event-tracking/docs/guide/automatic-tracking/tracking-app-events.md

 ],
 ```

-Registered events may be mapped with different names or properties
+## Mapping event names and properties

+You can rename events or specify how to extract properties using a callback or method reference:

 ```php
 ...